kubestellar/kubestellar/docs/content/direct/core-chart-argocd.md

 - deploy Argo CD in KubeFlex hosting cluster;
 - register every WDS as a target cluster in Argo CD; and
 - create Argo CD applications as specified by the chart values.

+For a detailed step-by-step installation guide with expected outputs, see [Step-by-Step Installation Guide](core-chart-step-by-step-installation.md).

 ## Pre-requisites